Join a free event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Our trail naturalist and guest speakers have a wealth of knowledge and experience to share.
 Have questions about stewardship?
 Need trail orientation?
 Get tips on how to learn and see more from our enthusiastic Naturalists.

-Wolk Walk: 10 am every Wednesday meet at the Whale Parking Lot for this WPTS guided walk.
+Wolk Walk: 10 am every WEDNESDAY meet at the Whale Parking Lot for this WPTS guided walk.

 Often cast as villains in popular stories, wolves have long been misunderstood.
 These sacred creatures, roam the rugged shores and forests of the Pacific coast, hold a deep and complex role in the ecosystems they call home.
 Join us for a one-hour guided walk as we explore the lives of these elusive predators—how they hunt, swim, and thrive at the intersection of land and sea.
 Through stories of culture, ecology, and conservation, we’ll trace the shifting human perspectives of wolves: from feared and hunted to respected and protected.

-Tidepool exploration: 10 am every Friday meet at the Big Beach Picnic Shelter or find us on the beach if you arrive late.
-This Tidepools Walk with our Wild Pacific Trail Society Naturalist is a highlight of any visit.
-Low tide days: Don’t miss the chance to go tidepool exploring when the tide is low.
 We’ll go looking for the amazing creatures that call Big Beach home when rock pools emerge from the sea.
 Please supervise children carefully, wear sturdy shoes, please no pets.
-High Tide Fridays: explore creatures and features of the beach along this dynamic tide line.
+High Tide Fridays: explore creatures and features of the beach along this dynamic tide line with WPTS guides.
 Walks on both high and low tide days respect the power of the open ocean, please stay with your guide.

 Parks Canada Booth: 10 am to 1 pm every Friday.
 Parks Canada Coastal Stewards will greet you at the Amphitrite Lighthouse Discovery Tent.
 Learn about staying safe on and near the water.
 The ocean is unpredictable.
 Always stay on the trail.
 Never venture down into the surge channels along the Wild Pacific Trail or out onto the rocks near the ocean.
 Learn fun facts about the power of the ocean.

-WildSafe BC: June 9th, 2025 10 am to 2 pm at the Lighthouse Discovery Tent
+WildSafe BC: Monday JULY 14, 2025 10 am to 2 pm at the Lighthouse Discovery Tent

 Survival is all about food, learn about the bear, wolves cougars and how to keep them from harm.
 Great display for kids of all ages.
 Bring your questions about how to be Bear Smart.
 Plan strategy for putting out garbage bins safely.
 Rare chance to visit with WildSafe BC experts.

-Fishy Forest Walk: June 30th, 2025 10 am meet at the Ancient Cedars Trailhead for this guided walk led by a Redd Fish Restoration Society guide
+Fishy Forest Walk: Monday July 21, 2025 10 am meet at the Ancient Cedars Trailhead for this guided walk led by a Redd Fish Restoration Society guide

 Join us to learn about salmon, their habitats, and what makes them so important to marine and freshwater ecosystems.
 The highway entrance can be difficult parking, parking at Forbes Road and walking the bike path is advised.
 Visit Redd Fish Restoration on Penensula Road, Ucluelet or our partner the Ucluelet Aquarium to learn more .